gravitational/teleport-plugins/fluentd-forward/README.md

 ## Do not forget to set time range

 By default, all events starting from the firstmost will be exported.
-If you want to narrow the scope: for example, start from the month ago, or export only new events from now, you need to specify the start time:
+If you want to narrow the scope: for example, start from the month ago, or export only newest events starting from now, you need to specify the start time:

 This can be done by setting an argument `start-time`: